 ISTP-A stands for Assertive (S), and ISTP-T stands for Turbulent (T).
 These are two different types of identities under the ISTP personality type, being distinguished by their differences in emotional reactions and actions in society.

-Assertive ISTPs are more likely to be confident about their abilities, while Turbulent ISTPs can be more insecure, often being afraid to commit to projects.
+Assertive ISTPs are more likely to be confident about their abilities.
+On the other hand, Turbulent ISTPs can be more insecure and afraid to commit to projects.
 Assertives are considered to be more laid back and less overwhelmed, however Turbulents are more ambitious in their life aspirations.

 Career Paths Loved by ISTPs